 Winter term students attend SMS during the height of the training and competition season from November to March.

 Here, younger students who have outgrown their home club programs can benefit from our world-class coaching and training facilities while only being away from home for the winter months.
-Our winter term academic coordinator works closely with each student athlete’s home school to establish clear expectations, coordinate academic requirements, and report on the student athlete’s progress.
+Our Academic Dean works closely with each student athlete’s home school to establish clear expectations, coordinate academic requirements, and report on the student athlete’s progress.

 SMS provides tutorial support in the student-athlete’s home school curriculum or integrates the student-athlete into our nationally accredited academic program.
 In every case, each student-athlete receives a tailored academic program to fit the expectations of their home school, ensuring a seamless return in the spring.